 Rachel Shelton, ScD, MPH is a social and behavioral researcher with expertise in cancer prevention and control and health disparities.
 Dr. Shelton has training in social epidemiology, community-based participatory research, and intervention research.
-In addition, she has expertise and training in the dissemination and implementation of community-based and health systems interventions.
+In addition, she has expertise and training in the implementation and sustainability of community-based and health systems interventions.
 She has over 12 years of experience conducting qualitative, quantitative, and mixed-methods community-based research in the area of cancer health disparities, with a track record of nearly 50 peer-reviewed publications.
 Her research has focused on social and contextual factors that influence disparities in cancer and obesity prevention among low-income African American and Hispanic populations, including social networks, social support, and experiences of discrimination and mistrust.
 She completed a K12 grant and a Mentored Research Scholar Grant through the American Cancer Society award to study social influences on psychosocial outcomes for colon cancer patients when there is insufficient evidence to guide clinical decision-making.
 As PI, she conducted an NCI-funded R03 study with The National Witness Project to understand the experience and impact of being a Lay Health Advisor, including the individual, social, and organizational factors that influence the participation and retention of Lay Health Advisors for cancer prevention and control among women in African American communities.
-Dr. Shelton has expertise in the sustainability of evidence-based interventions, and recently received a Research Scholar Grant from ACS that will examine factors that influence the long-term sustainability and impact of this evidence-based program nationally.
-She has taught courses in theory and Intervention Mapping, and teaches one of the first courses offered in ‘Dissemination & Implementation Science’ in a school of public health (offered since 2013).
+Dr. Shelton has expertise in the sustainability of evidence-based interventions, and recently received a Research Scholar Grant from the American Cancer Society that will examine factors that influence the long-term sustainability and impact of this evidence-based program nationally.
+Dr. Shelton is MPI on a funded R01 from NIA focused on understanding the role of social stressors and resources on epigenetic aging markers and whether they contribute to accelerated aging among African Americans.
+She has taught courses in theory and Intervention Mapping, and teaches one of the first courses offered in 'Dissemination & Implementation Science' in a school of public health (offered since 2013).

 ScD, 2008, Harvard School of Public Health